 Mouse-ear chickweed.
 Photo by Oregon State University.

-To pull up dandelions, grasp them firmly by their base and wiggle gently, as this will help to dislodge their deep taproot from the soil.
+Removing dandelions by hand-pulling or hoeing is often futile, unless done repeatedly over a long period of time, because of the deep tap root system of established plants.
+But if you have a small area, pull young dandelions by grasping them firmly by their base and wiggling gently, as you must dislodge their deep taproot from the soil.
 Alternatively, use a hand trowel to dig them out.
-Try to remove the whole dandelion root at once, as any piece left in the ground may grow back.
+Try to remove the whole dandelion root at once, as any piece left in the ground will probably grow back.

 Dandelion.
 Photo by Pixabay.

-An annual that reproduces by tiny black seeds and stem fragments.
-This weed appears in late spring or early summer and likes warm weather and rich, fertile soil.
-Pull or cultivate out this weed as soon as you see it and destroy the plant; this weed can live in your soil for years.
+Purslane is an annual succulent that reproduces by tiny black seeds and stem fragments.
+This weed appears in late spring or early summer and likes warm weather, fertile soil and moist garden beds.

 Shepherd’s Purse.
 Photo by Oregon State University.